+Nevertheless, my experience with this valley has been more complex than it should have been (Although later on I did it again with ease but my initial attempt ended with a failure).
 I am not sure how to describe or explain this.
 It is a short and easy trek that everyone else seems to have done with consummate ease.
-But for me, it took two attempts and even after that, I barely made it to the entry point of the valley and could not really explore it in a way it deserved.
-I wanted to call this post “one and a half failures” but people have complained about too much negativity in my tone in the past.
-So, let me just cut the self-loathing and have a look at Dzukou through these two trips, one failure, and one half-success.
+But for me, it took two attempts, and even after that, I barely made it to the entry point of the valley and could not really explore it in a way it deserved.
+Only during my 3rd attempt I managed to do a satisfactory exploration.
+I wanted to call this post “two and a half failures” but people have complained about too much negativity in my tone in the past.
+So, let me just cut the self-loathing and have a look at Dzukou through these three trips, one failure, one half-success, and one success.

 As my regular readers know, I started this blog with a trek to the Valley of Flowers in Uttarakhand in 2010.
 Since then, I have had a fascination of such areas, desolated high altitude valleys, that can be reached only after a trek.
 I have known about Dzukou since then but I never managed to make it due to my base in Delhi and excessive focus on Himachal.